rmarable/ParallelClusterMaker/README.md

 There is no additional charge for AWS Batch.
 You only pay for the AWS Resources (e.g. EC2 Instances) you create to store and run your batch jobs.
 ```

+# Shared jumphosts

+As of May 2019, permissions to build ParallelCluster stacks when using an EC2
+jumphost are provided through a custom IAM EC2 instance profile that restricts
+certain API calls to resources including `instance_owner` in their name.

+This means multiple users cannot share a jumphost to launch clusters, i.e.
+"--instance_owner" and "--cluster_owner" must match.

+Shared jumphosts between multiple team members will be addressed in a future
+release.
+For now, operators are advised to maintain a single jumphost per
+cluster_owner.

 # Reporting Bugs